 Clicking the Share button opens the bulletin’s landing page in the subscriber’s browser.
 Communications Cloud landing pages include the AddThis sharing bar, which lets subscribers share your bulletin to various social media sites:

 The bulletin viewing macros allow your subscribers to view your bulletin content in a browser.
 This is helpful in the event that your subscriber’s particular email client doesn’t render your bulletin content very well.

-- The VIEW_THIS macro resolves to "Having trouble viewing this email?
-View it as a web page" with a link to the bulletin landing page.
+- The VIEW_THIS macro resolves to a "Having trouble viewing this email?
+View it as a Web page" message with a link to the bulletin landing page.

-- The VIEW_THIS_URL macro resolves to just the URL of the bulletin landing page.
-This gives you more control over the text that will direct them to the landing page (see below).
+- The VIEW_THIS_URL macro resolves to the URL of the bulletin landing page.
+This gives you more control over the text that will direct the viewer to the landing page (see below).

 Including Sharing and Viewing Macros in Bulletins

 To include these macros in a bulletin, you can insert them in a bulletin’s header or body.
 If you want most bulletins sent from your organization to include these macros, you can also put them in a bulletin template or in a footer.
 To edit a footer, you must have appropriate access; Account Administrators can create and edit footers.